Hussi503/Interview-Questions/Kubernetes/Day-1.md

 ---

-## 🔴 Strong Closing Line
+##  Strong Closing Line

 **"Admission Controllers act as a gatekeeper for the Kubernetes API and are critical for enforcing security, governance, and compliance policies in production environments."**

 # 🔴 6.
 How does Kubernetes help with reliability?

-## 🔴 Direct Interview Answer

 **"Kubernetes improves application reliability through self-healing, replication, health checks, rolling updates, auto-scaling, and automatic workload rescheduling.
 If a pod crashes, Kubernetes recreates it automatically.
 If a node fails, workloads are rescheduled to healthy nodes.
 This ensures applications remain available with minimal manual intervention."**